2023 Annual Adult Club Tournament

 - Deuce points will be played out for semi-finals & finals.
 For all other matches a maximum of 2 deuce points will be played, after which a “sudden death” point will be played.
 The player or team receiving the “sudden death” serve decides on which side the serve will be received.

 - In the event rain interrupts an existing match underway, players will need to schedule another time to complete the game.
 If the game is not completed in the allocated timeline, the person/pairing winning will be declared the winner.
 If the game is a tie the result will be determined by coin toss.

 - If a match is not able to be started because of rain, and court time is unavailable to the players prior to the Match Timeline, contact the Tournament Director to assist in rescheduling the match.

 - Coaching: No coaching or outside interference is allowed once a match has begun.
 If this occurs, the non-coached player has the right to immediately take the game (current game only) as his/her game won.

 - Ball Exchange: Each participant or team will bring a NEW can of balls to each match.
 The winner of the match keeps the new balls for the next round and the loser keeps the used balls.
-New balls will be provided by the Club for the Semi-Final and Finals matches only.

 - Umpires: There will not be umpires at any matches.
-While the tournament is intended to by primarily for fun, it is also intended to be played properly.
+While the tournament is intended to be primarily for fun, it is also intended to be played properly.
 Players are reminded to call the lines fairly and give the benefit of the doubt to your opponents for close calls.
 Rules shall follow Tennis Canada’s “Rules of the Court”.

-Enjoy the Tournament … May the Sun Shine and the Balls Bounce In!!!
+Enjoy the Tournament & May the Sun Shine and the Balls Bounce In!!!